 Trump’s blitzkrieg power-grab begs a question: what, if anything, can congressional Democrats in the minority do?
 Are they powerless?
 Republicans in the Senate love to act like their majority gives them unchecked power—but it doesn’t.
 The rules of the Senate are designed to protect the rights of the minority, and Democrats have tools at their disposal to grind Senate business to a halt if Republicans try to ram through Trump’s extremist agenda.
 The three biggest weapons?
 Blanket opposition, quorum calls, and blocking unanimous consent—parliamentary guerrilla tactics that can slow, stall, and obstruct at every turn.
 Here’s how they work and why Democrats need to use them aggressively.

-How Senate Democrats Can Shut Down Trump's Agenda with Procedural Hardball
+EXPLAINER: How Senate Democrats Can Delay & Defy Trump's Agenda with Procedural Hardball

 Blanket Opposition: No Cooperation with Trump’s Power Grab